Iraqi Interior Minister Tells Security Forces To Stand Down As Unrest Subsides - Reports - UrduPoint

 Iraqi Interior Minister Tells Security Forces To Stand Down As Unrest Subsides - Reports

-Iraqi Interior Minister Yasin Hashimi on Tuesday ordered security forces to stand down after they were put on high alert ahead of mass protests, local media said
+Iraqi Interior Minister Yassin Yassiri on Tuesday ordered security forces to stand down after they were put on high alert ahead of mass protests, local media said

 Thousands of protesters began gathering in Baghdad for an opposition rally on October 24, prompting increased security presence.
 Scores reportedly died when the anti-government demonstration descended into chaos.